mqcomplab/bblean/README.md

    This command writes a packed fingerprint array to the current working directory (use `--out-dir <dir>` for a different location).
-The naming convention is `packed-fps-uint8-508e53ef.npy`, where `508e53ef` is a unique identifier.
-The packed `uint8` format is required for maximum memory-efficient in the BitBIRCH Lean implementation, so keep the default `--pack` and `--dtype` values unless you have a specific reason to change them.
+The naming convention is `packed-fps-uint8-508e53ef.npy`, where `508e53ef` is a unique identifier (use `--name
+   <name>` if you prefer a different name).
+The packed `uint8` format is required for
+   maximum memory-efficient in the BitBIRCH Lean implementation, so keep the default `--pack` and `--dtype` values unless you have a very good reason to change them.

-2. **Cluster the fingerprints.** Point `bb run` at the generated array (or a directory with multiple `.npy` files):
+2. **Cluster the fingerprints.** To cluster in serial mode, point `bb run` at the generated array (or a directory with multiple `.npy` files):

    ```bash
    bb run ./packed-fps-uint8-508e53ef.npy